patrickcping/pingone-go-sdk-v2/authorize/docs/ApplicationResourcePermissionsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateApplicationPermissionsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateApplicationPermissionRequest struct via the builder pattern

 Name | Type | Description  | Notes